About This Guide

 In the Superhuman Framework for Faith-Driven Leaders, Holiness is the tenth and final Pillar: the capstone of everything else.

-Holiness comes last not because it is least important, but because it is the culmination.
-It is not one more thing to add to your list.
-It is the fruit of everything else done well.
+Holiness comes last not because it's least important, but because it's the culmination.
+It's not one more thing to add to your list.
+It's the fruit of everything else done well.

-Holiness is not one more thing to add to your leadership development.
-It is the natural result of developing everything else well.
-It is where the roots and branches meet: the integration of inner formation and outer expression.
+Holiness isn't one more thing to add to your leadership development.
+It's the natural result of developing everything else well.
+It's where the roots and branches meet: the integration of inner formation and outer expression.

 What Holiness Is Not